 - Good sleep

-- Good nutrition (lots of alkaline foods like wheatgrass and foods high in vitamin C like camu, no sugar)
+- Good nutrition (lots of alkaline foods like wheatgrass, omega-3-rich foods like chia seeds and foods high in vitamin C like camu)

 - Good hydration with quality water